DIY Credit Repair: 11 Steps to Help Fix Your Credit

 Hard inquiries may be necessary when opening a credit account, so they are, at times, a part of the process.
 However, you can be strategic with your inquiries, especially if you’re shopping around.

-If you shop around for mortgage rates, for example, your credit won’t be impacted if your first hard inquiry occurs within 14-45 days of your last credit check.
+If you shop around for mortgage rates, for example, your credit won’t be impacted if your first hard inquiry occurs within 14-45 days of your last credit check, depending on the scoring model.
 You can safely compare rates with as many lenders as you’d like within that period.
-You’ll only get one hard inquiry reported on your credit score if you do.[11]
+You’ll only get one hard inquiry reported on your credit score if you do.[12]

 Hard inquiry vs. soft inquiry

 Hard inquiries are made whenever you apply for a credit account.
-These include loans, credit cards and credit line increases, and even new utility applications.
-These inquiries will slightly lower your credit score as new accounts are considered riskier than existing ones.[12]
+These include loans, credit cards and credit line increases.
+These inquiries will slightly lower your credit score as new accounts are considered riskier than existing ones.[13]

 Soft inquiries do not affect your credit score.
 Items such as pre-approved credit offers, personal credit checks and employment applications will generate a soft inquiry.
 These check your credit report, but they have no impact on your score.[13]